64kramsystem/personal_notes/rust.md

 ```

 #### Mutex<T>/Arc<T>

+WATCH OUT!
+The same thread can't acquire the same lock twice - it will lock on the second attempt.

 ```rust
 // We need to use an "Atomic Reference Counter" because the counter is shared between threads;